 Curatorial work

-2018- HERMANY
+2018-ongoing HERMANY

 2013 Door Between Either an Or (curated by Marlie Mul and Judith Hopf), Kunstverein München

-2024 UDK Universität der Künste, Berlin – lecture/artist talk
+2024 UdK, Universität der Künste, Berlin

-2021 KASK School of Arts Gent, KASKLecture – artist talk
+2021 KASK School of Arts, Ghent

-2016 Sandberg Instituut, Amsterdam – artist talk
+2016 Sandberg Instituut, Amsterdam

-2014 ICA Institute of Contemporary Arts, London – artist talk
+2014 ICA, Institute of Contemporary Arts, London

-2014 Architectural Association School of Architecture, London – artist talk
+2014 Architectural Association School of Architecture, London

 Residencies